 Tangier: A pocket guide

-Settled by the Phoenicians, this ancient city has been coveted for more than a thousand years as a strategic port commanding the southern part of the Strait of Gibraltar—you can see the coast of Spain from here—and more recently as a stylish bolt-hole for European aristocrats and American ex-pats.
+Settled by the Phoenicians, the ancient city of Tangier has been coveted for more than a thousand years as a strategic port commanding the southern part of the Strait of Gibraltar—you can see the coast of Spain from here—and more recently as a stylish bolt-hole for European aristocrats and American ex-pats.
 Giuseppe Garibaldi, Malcolm Forbes, and Henri Matisse all hung their hats in Tangier, and the writer Paul Bowles made the city his home for more than 50 years.

 A Gateway to Africa